Dreyfus affair: Military

-The Dreyfus affair occurred in the context of the annexation of Alsace and Moselle by the Germans, an event that fed the most extreme nationalism.
-The traumatic defeat in 1870 seemed far away, but a vengeful spirit remained.
-Many participants in the Dreyfus affair were Alsatian.
+The Dreyfus affair occurred in the context of German annexation of Alsace and Moselle, an event that fed the most extreme nationalism.
+The traumatic defeat of France in 1870 seemed far away, but a vengeful spirit remained.

-The military required considerable resources to prepare for the next conflict, and it was in this spirit that the Franco-Russian Alliance, which some saw as "against nature", of 27 August 1892 was signed.
-The army had recovered from the defeat but many of its officers were aristocrats and monarchists.
+The military required considerable resources to prepare for the next conflict, and it was in this spirit that the Franco-Russian Alliance of 27 August 1892 was signed, although some opponents thought it "against nature".
+The army had recovered from the defeat, but many of its officers were aristocrats and monarchists.
 Cult of the flag and contempt for the parliamentary republic prevailed in the army.
 The Republic celebrated its army; the army ignored the Republic.

-Over the previous ten years the army had experienced a significant shift in its twofold aim to democratize and modernize.
-The graduates of the École Polytechnique competed effectively with officers from the main career path of Saint-Cyr, which caused strife, bitterness, and jealousy among junior officers expecting promotions.
+Over the previous ten years, the army had undergone a significant shift resulting from its twofold aim to democratize and modernize.
+The graduates of the École Polytechnique now competed effectively with officers from the main career path of Saint-Cyr, which caused strife, bitterness, and jealousy among junior officers expecting promotions.
 The period was also marked by an arms race that primarily affected artillery.
-There were improvements in heavy artillery (guns of 120 mm and 155 mm, Models 1890 Baquet, new hydropneumatic brakes), but also and especially the development of the ultra-secret 75mm gun.
+There were improvements in heavy artillery (guns of 120 mm and 155 mm, Models 1890 Baquet, new hydropneumatic brakes), but also, and especially, development of the ultra-secret 75mm gun.

 The operation of military counterintelligence, alias the "Statistics Section" (SR), should be noted.
-Spying as a tool for secret war was a novelty as an organised activity in the late 19th century.
+Spying as a tool for secret war was a novelty as an organised activity by governments in the late 19th century.
 The Statistics Section was created in 1871 but consisted of only a handful of officers and civilians.
-Its head in 1894 was Lieutenant-Colonel Jean Sandherr, a graduate of Saint-Cyr, an Alsatian from Mulhouse, and a convinced anti-Semite.
+Its head in 1894 was Lieutenant-Colonel Jean Sandherr, a graduate of Saint-Cyr, an Alsatian from Mulhouse, and a convinced antisemite.
 Its military mission was clear: to retrieve information about potential enemies of France and to feed them false information.
 The Statistics Section was supported by the "Secret Affairs" of the Quai d'Orsay at the Ministry of Foreign Affairs, which was headed by a young diplomat, Maurice Paléologue.

-The arms race created an acute atmosphere of intrigue in French counter-espionage from 1890.
-One of the missions of the section was to spy on the German Embassy at Rue de Lille in Paris to thwart any attempt to transmit important information to the Germans.
-This was especially critical since several cases of espionage had already hit the headlines of newspapers, which were fond of sensationalism.
-Thus in 1890, the archivist Boutonnet was convicted for selling plans of shells that used melinite.
+The arms race created an acute atmosphere of intrigue from 1890 in French counter-espionage.
+One of the missions of the section was to spy on the German Embassy at Rue de Lille in Paris to thwart any attempt by the French to transmit important information to the Germans.
+This was especially critical since several cases of espionage had already been featured in the headlines of newspapers, which were fond of sensationalism.
+In 1890, the archivist Boutonnet was convicted for selling plans of shells that used melinite.